nautilytics/d3-react-angular-series-quadtree/README.md

-# d3-react-series-labella
+# D3 React Series
+### d3-quadtree

-An exploration of using Labella in a d3 visualization
+An exploration of using quadtree in a React & D3 visualization